Dorothy Adkins: Personal life

 While at the university of North Carolina, Adkins was again colleagues with L.L Thurstone.
 She became dear friends with Thurstone and his wife, Thelma Thurstone, a friendship that lasted many years.
 Adkins was highly regarded by her students and colleges.
 She was known as a precise, dedicated, and excellent teacher, never unprepared for a lecture or meeting.
 To her friends, Adkins was known as compassionate, though she was always busy.
 She was known to take time to cook homemade meals/desserts or pick flowers from her garden to bring to friends who were ill.
 Adkins enjoyed travel, concerts, parties and games.
 She had two Weimaraner dogs that she loved dearly.
 In June 1974 Adkins retired from University of Hawaii to Plain City, Ohio, for medical reasons.
 She eventually wanted to return to teaching at Chapel Hill, but her health never permitted.
-On December 19, 1975, Dorothy Adkins passed away in her home near her family.
+On December 19, 1975, Dorothy Adkins died in her home near her family.
 In 1976 Thelma Thurstone wrote a biography/memoir for Adkins, which was published in Psychometrika.